ankitagarg26/rl-env/README.md

 In the given example code, the agent is trained using feUdal Network.
 These files can be easily modified to add different RL algorithms.

-### Files
+### Files and Folders
-What are all the files and what they do?

-- **train.py**, script to train agent including:
+`/train.py`: script to train agent.

-  - Save model
-  - Save rewards in NumPy format
-  - Stop and restart training
-- **evaluate.py**, script to evaluate model including:
+`/evaluate.py`: script to evaluate model.

-  - Act by sampling or argmax
-  - Save rewards in NumPy format
+After training or evaluation the output gets saved in the `Results/` folder.

+`/algos.py`: contains feUdal Network implementation.

-- **model.py**, code to define network architectures including:
+`model/`: contains code to define neural network architectures required for algorithm implementation.

-- **algos.py**, including:
-  - feUdal Network algorithm implementation
-  - functions for returning next action and
+`envs/`: contains code required to customize the environment.

 ### Example of use

 commands to start the docker container and run the scripts.